decamarkers/medbertgpt/README.md

 _Training BioBert_
 * Follow the steps in [Part1_BioBert_Finetuning_with_Question_Answer_Extractor_Models.ipynb](./Part1_BioBert_Finetuning_with_Question_Answer_Extractor_Models.ipynb)
+  * Contains the data extraction and data cleaning, followed by the training of the BioBert model

 _Training GPT-2_
 * Follow the steps in [Part2_GPT2_Finetuning.ipynb](./Part2_GPT2_Finetuning.ipynb)
+  * Contains the training of the GPT-2 decoder model

 _Deploying the Inference Pipline & User Interface_
 * Ensure that the pip packages in the [previous](#dependencies--installations) section are installed